 Tommy Giang: Presently a junior majoring in Chemistry at Xavier University, New Orleans, Louisiana.
 Mr. Giang was selected as a 2018 NSF-REU intern here at LSUHSC-NO and studied under the mentorship of Dr. Lisa Moreno-Walton MD, MS, MSCR, FAAEM UMCNO Emergency Department, LSUHSC School of Medicine.
 Mr. Giang presented a poster entitled, “Characteristics and Demographics of Patients Who Tested Positive for HIV in the University Medical Center New Orleans Emergency Department”.

-Sam Henry: Presently a rising senior at Howard University, majoring in Biology and minoring in Chemistry, with medical career aspirations in orthopedics, Mr. Henry has been selected as a 2018 ARCHES Fellow, Georgetown University’s fellowship program that engages eight selected rising juniors and rising seniors interested in pursuing medical education.
+Sam Henry: Presently a senior at Howard University, majoring in Biology and minoring in Chemistry, with medical career aspirations in orthopedics.
+Mr. Henry has been selected as a 2018 ARCHES Fellow, Georgetown University’s fellowship program that engages eight selected rising juniors and rising seniors interested in pursuing medical education.
 The experience provides access both to clinical and research activities at Georgetown University.

 Aliyah Pierre: Presently a junior at LSU in Baton Rouge, majoring in Biochemistry, Ms. Pierre began her career in our pipeline programs as a participant in the Summer Science Program (SSP), housed in LSUHSC-NO, School of Medicine’s, Office of Diversity and Community Engagement.
-In 2018, Ms. Pierre was selected as NSF-REU intern at LSUHSC-NO, where under the mentorship of Dr. Rinku Majumder, Associate Professor, Department of Biochemistry, she studies the molecular mechanisms involved in the Protein S (a natural anticoagulant) antibody on the plasma factor IX pathway.
+In 2018, Ms. Pierre was selected as an NSF-REU intern at LSUHSC-NO, where under the mentorship of Dr. Rinku Majumder, Associate Professor, Department of Biochemistry, she studies the molecular mechanisms involved in the Protein S (a natural anticoagulant) antibody on the plasma factor IX pathway.
 Her presentation was awarded second place among our REU students and third place at the overall summer student research symposium, in which 50 participants competed from throughout the LSU Health Sciences campus.

-Ajah Smith: Presently, a junior majoring in Biochemistry at LSU in Baton Rouge, who has been selected as a LSU President’s Millennial Scholar, which is a programmatic initiative by the LSU, Office of Diversity, a division of the LSU, Office of Academic Affairs.
+Ajah Smith: Presently, a junior majoring in Biochemistry at LSU in Baton Rouge, who has been selected as an LSU President’s Millennial Scholar, which is a programmatic initiative by the LSU, Office of Diversity, a division of the LSU, Office of Academic Affairs.

 2018 LSUHSC-NO SHPEP Alumna

-Caretia Washington: Presently, a junior majoring in Microbiology at LSU in Baton Rouge, who has been selected as a LSU President’s Millennial Scholar, which is a programmatic initiative by the LSU, Office of Diversity, a division of the LSU, Office of Academic Affairs.
+Caretia Washington: Presently, a junior majoring in Microbiology at LSU in Baton Rouge, who has been selected as an LSU President’s Millennial Scholar, which is a programmatic initiative by the LSU, Office of Diversity, a division of the LSU, Office of Academic Affairs.